dagger/dagger/docs/v0.3/sdk/cue/use-cases/1211-go-docker-swarm.md

 ## Client API

-Dagger-Classic actions usually need to interact with the host environment where the Dagger-Classic client runs.
+Dagger Engine actions usually need to interact with the host environment where the client runs.
 The Particubes' plan uses environment variables and the filesystem.

 This is an overview of all client interactions for this plan:

 ![Client API](/img/use-cases/client-api.png)

-This is what the above looks like in the Dagger-Classic plan config:
+This is what the above looks like in the plan config:

 ```cue file=../tests/use-cases/go-docker-swarm/client-api.cue.fragment